mkressel/gpslib/README.md

 A GPS Library to Parse NMEA sentences.
-Eventually, this will evolve into an app that can be compiled into NASA's Core FLight System (cFS, https://cfs.gsfc.nasa.gov/) using the OpenSatKit toolchain (https://github.com/OpenSatKit/OpenSatKit).
+Eventually, this will evolve into an app that can be compiled into NASA's Core Flight System (cFS, https://cfs.gsfc.nasa.gov/) using the OpenSatKit toolchain (https://github.com/OpenSatKit/OpenSatKit).

 Built for the Beitian BN-220 GPS module on a Raspberry Pi 4B, but could be ported to any GPS module that outputs NMEA sentences to a serial device.